ankrutik/notes/aws/solutions_arch_cert/notes.md

 User's request is routed to nearest edge location.
 Content is cached at edge location till time-to-live.

-Geoprotection
+Geoprotection to avoid requests from certain geographical locations.

 Distribution types:

 - web distribution: websites
 - RTMP: media streaming

-Read and write(Transfer Accelaration) on edge locations.
+Read and write (Transfer Accelaration) on Edge locations.

 Cache can be cleared but you will be charged.

 ### Price classes

-- Price Class All: All regions, best performance
+- **Price Class All**: All regions, best performance
-- Price Class 200: most regions except for most expensive
+- **Price Class 200**: most regions except for most expensive
-- Price Class 100: only least expensive regions
+- **Price Class 100**: only least expensive regions

 ### Multiple Origin

-Based on
+Redirect request to certain endpoint based on:

 - content type
 - path pattern

 ### Origin Group

-create primary and secondary
+create primary and secondary endpoint groups

 failover

 ### Field level Encryption

-Protect user sensitive information on its way from client to server
+Protect user sensitive information on its way **from client to server**

 additional layer to security to HTTPS

-sensitive information encrypted at edge close to user
+sensitive information **encrypted at Edge close to user**

-uses assymmetric encryption, public key to encrypt
+uses **assymmetric encryption**, public key to encrypt

-POST requests, upto 10 fields
+**POST** requests, upto **10 fields**

 ## lab: create a CloudFront distribution